 Related：Vitamin D: Health Benefits, Deficiency, Food Sources, and Supplements

 - Promotes wound healing

 - Maintains healthy blood vessels, bones and cartilage

 - Promotes radiant skin growth.
 Prevents wrinkles and rough skin.

 - Treats and prevents cold

 Vitamin C deficiency

-Lack of vitamin C is the cause of scurvy.
-This condition occurs when we do not eat enough vitamin C from our diet for at least 3 months.
-Nowadays, the risk of developing scurvy is considered low because most fruits and vegetables we eat contain vitamin C.
+Lack of vitamin C is the cause of low immunity.
+When we don't get enough vitamin C in our diet for 3 months, immunity may decline.
+Today, the risk of a weakened immune system is considered small because most of the fruits and vegetables we eat contain vitamin C.

 - Swollen, bleeding gums /teeth, loss of teeth